-When in need of some quick inspiration for "Sauced," I start turning to menus of where ever I'm eating at or happen to be walking by.
+When in need of some quick inspiration, I start turning to menus of where ever I'm eating at or happen to be walking by.
 Living in the heavily Greek neighborhood of Astoria, Queens, this often leads me to one of the many delicious Mediterranean sauces that always seem to be made to match perfectly with warm, fresh pita.
 This is exactly how I landed on this week's sauce, tyrokafteri—a hot pepper and feta-based dip.

 I started the sauce by roasting hot cherry peppers, which have a really nice heat that's hot, but not overwhelming.
 Once they cooled, I peeled, stemmed, and seeded them, then gave them a whirl in the food processor along with feta, Greek yogurt, olive oil, and lemon juice until I had a smooth, pale red sauce.